repobee/repobee-sanitizer/README.md

 `repobee-sanitizer`:

-* Determines prefix as any text that comes before `REPOBEE-SANITIZER-BLOCK`
+* Determines prefix as any text that comes before `REPOBEE-SANITIZER-START`
 * Only determines prefix on a block-to-block basis, meaning that the prefix selected at a `BLOCK` marker must be used untill and including the next `END` marker
   * This means that all `repobee-sanitizer` blocks can have individuall prefixes
 * Code between replace and end markers **MUST** also be prefixed